-BigchainDB works in compliance with more centralized computing blocks too.
+BigchainDB works with more centralized computing systems as well.
 One use case is where decentralizing just storage brings the majority of benefit.
-Another use case is where scalability needs are greater than the capabilities of existing decentralized processing technologies; in this case BigchainDB provides a bridge to an eventual fully-decentralized system.
+Another use case is where scalability needs are greater than the capabilities of existing decentralized processing technologies; in this case BigchainDB provides a bridge to an eventual fullydecentralized system.